Last Update: Sunday, April 6, 2008

 The imperfect tense is also called the past descriptive tense and corresponds to was doing or used to do in English.
 The imperfect is used to describe a continued or habitual action in the past, or to describe an action that was occurring in the past, while something else happened.
-Time, age, weather conditions as well as mental and physical conditions are all expressed in the imperfect rather the past indefinite tense.
+Time, age, weather conditions as well as mental and physical conditions are all expressed in the imperfect rather than the passato prossimo tense.

 The imperfect in Italian has the same ending for all three verb groups.
 It is formed by dropping the -re of the infinitive and adding the following endings: